The City’s “Clean up Federal Way!” event has been rescheduled for Saturday, Oct. 17.

-A super-massive body of wildfire smoke from fires in Oregon and California is on the move into Washington, and air quality is declining, according to the Washington State Department of Ecology.
+A super-massive body of wildfire smoke from fires in Oregon and California is on the moved into Washington earlier in September, forcing the city to postponed the event from its original date.

 Litter Removal Day will mark the first official city-sponsored event associated with the 30 for 30 Initiative, where residents are encouraged to donate 30 minutes of volunteerism to celebrate Federal Way’s 30th birthday, according to the city.